luxonis/depthai-nodes/depthai_nodes/ml/messages/README.md

 ## SegmentationMask

 SegmentationMask class for a single- or multi-object segmentation mask.
-Background is represented with maximum 16-bit integer value (65535) and foreground classes with non-negative integers.
+Background is represented with "-1" and foreground classes with non-negative integers.

 ### Attributes

-- **mask** (NDArray\[np.uint16\]): Segmentation mask.
+- **mask** (NDArray\[np.int16\]): Segmentation mask.

 ## SegmentationMasksSAM